World-of-Workflows/WorkflowsUniversity/docs/16_using_ai/README.md

 The value will be the ObjectId.
 The text displayed will be the tier description.
 Use Tailwinds CSS and instead of a submit button, set the Tier when either field is changed
 ```
-Here is the HTML, to replace the whole HTTP Response:
+Here is the HTML, to replace the existing HTTP Response:

 ```html
 <!DOCTYPE html>